Taking, Losing, and Letting Go of Control in Anorexia

 The third thing that happens is that you start to notice that the ocean of possibilities in fact obeys quite predictable tides.
 Chaos is the underlying reality, but the surface manifestation is predictability within a fairly narrow range a fairly large proportion of the time.
 So loosening that iron grip is unlikely to end up with you dyeing your hair rainbow-coloured in exchange for a donkey ride to Antarctica.
 Just as eating tends to find its mealtime rhythm with minor and despite major perturbations, so the difference between exercising control and letting things be is more a difference in attitude than in appearances.
 A day at home reading, tidying, drinking tea, and eating can be agony or bliss, depending on what you let it be.

 As I said, this is only one little way into the thorny realms of control and all the ways its many paths tend to turn into dead ends.
 Maybe I’ll come back to it from a different angle sometime soon.
 The point I want to end with, perhaps as a starting point for a future exploration, is twofold.

 Firstly, when we try to make everything taper down into the narrowness of one-dimensional assessments like calories or kilos, we betray the reality of existence.
 We therefore also lose real control: the more you shore up your defences against one particular type of imagined threat (say, weight gain), the more vulnerable you are to other, less expected things – you become ‘robust yet fragile’.

-The only way to step away from both is to let life be complicated, and all the parts of yourself just that: parts of a far greater reality.
+The only way to step away from both is to let life be complicated, and all the parts of yourself be just that: parts of a vastly greater reality.
 This is one reason why thinking of recovery as taking back control from the illness may, beyond the early stages, create problems of its own, like re-clenching that chronically tired fist – but that’s for another time.